 - The cost of an average teahouse with shared bathroom is 100 rupees in the off season and 300 in peak.

-- The cost of one liter of water reaches a maximum of 200 rupees at high camp.
+- The cost of one liter of filtered water reaches a maximum of 100 rupees at high camp.
 It starts at around 50-80 rupees.
 Bottles water where available costs from 100 to 250 rupees.